Take a sneak peek at the new NIST.gov and let us know what you think!

 In summary, it is known from this work that:

-Experiments are planned to map the dose rate effect across the 1 Gy/s to 2 Gy/s transition range.
+Ongoing measurements continue to map the dose rate effect across the 1 Gy/s to 2 Gy/s transition range.